 - 3. Have students read Diversification Lesson 2, Investment Choices Part B. Review key vocabulary.
-Students should know that investors can choose from small, medium-sized and large companies; domestic and internationally based companies; and shares in different industry sectors.
+Students should know that investors can choose among small, medium, and large companies; domestic and internationally based companies; and stocks in different industry sectors.
 (15 minutes) - 4.
 Complete the Spread It Around! activity sheet, in which students review the performance of different types of companies under different economic conditions.
-Review the answers as a class and point out how a diversified portfolio can help an investor guard against a disastrous decline in one industry.
+Review the answers as a class, and point out how a diversified portfolio can help an investor guard against a disastrous decline in one industry.
 (10 minutes) - 5.
-Have students complete the Diversification activity sheet Can This Portfolio Be Saved?
-Have students share their experiences with diversifying their clients' portfolios, and review the features of a diversified portfolio (e.g., including shares from different industries, different-sized companies, and domestic as well as international companies).
+Have students complete the Diversification activity, Can This Portfolio Be Saved?
+Have students share their experiences with diversifying their clients' portfolios, and review the characteristics of a diversified portfolio (e.g., including stocks from different industries, different-sized companies, and domestic as well as international companies).
 (30 minutes) - 6.
 Give the Diversification assessment either in class or as homework.
 (10 minutes)